wwu-webtech/ashlar/README.md

 ### II.
 Drupal
-Download the latest stable version of [Drupal 8](https://www.drupal.org/download) Unzip the archive and use the terminal to navigate into the folder `drupal-8.x.x` In the terminal, run
+Download the latest stable version of [Drupal 8](https://www.drupal.org/download)

+Unzip the archive and use the terminal to navigate into the folder `drupal-8.x.x`

+In the terminal, run

     lando init

   * Select drupal8 from the recipe list
   * Webroot should be this folder `.`
   * You can call the app whatever you want (Ex: Living Style Guide)

-Open the .lando.yml file and replace the text with this lando profile (latest version of this profile available on [bitbucket](https://bitbucket.org/wwuweb/lando-profiles/src/223427927f65eba5c4a628f55909e8645e22e990/.lando.yml-shila?at=master&fileviewer=file-view-default)
+Open the .lando.yml file and replace the text with this lando profile (latest version of this profile available on [bitbucket](https://bitbucket.org/wwuweb/lando-profiles/src/223427927f65eba5c4a628f55909e8645e22e990/.lando.yml-shila?at=master&fileviewer=file-view-default))

     name: your-app-name
     recipe: drupal8
     config:
       webroot: .

     # Additional Services
     services:
     # Ruby
       ruby:
        type: ruby:2.4
        globals:
         bundler: "latest"

       # Node
       node:
         type: node:8
         globals:
           gulp-cli: "latest"

     tooling:
       npm:
         service: node
       node:
         service: node
       gulp:
         service: node
       bundle:
         service: ruby

-Run
+To spin up a local server and install the services specified in the profile, ie node, npm, gulp, and bundler, run:

     lando start

-  * This will spin up a local server and install the services specified in the profile, ie node, npm, gulp, and bundler

 Open one of the URLs output to the screen in a browser (something like `http://localhost:32787` or `http://my-app-name.lndo.site`) and follow the on screen instructions to install Drupal

-  * When you get to the database screen, run
+  * When you get to the database screen you can get the username, password, and database name (probably all `drupal8`) by running

       lando info

-  * This will give you the username, password, and database name (they're probably all `drupal8`)
-  * Under advanced options, the host should be changed to whatever is listed under `internal_connection` likely `database`
+  * Under advanced options, the host should be changed to whatever is listed under `internal_connection` (likely `database`)
   * None of the other installation options really matter at this point so just put anything for site name, username, etc

 Run the following install scripts:

     lando composer install
     lando npm install
     lando comopser require drush/drush

 ### III.
 Shila
 Download these modules: